Greg Austin (actor): Career

 From 2014 to 2016 Austin starred as the young Gordon Selfridge in ITV's Mr Selfridge, a job he got even before finishing his theatre degree.
 He also appeared as Rufus Barton in one episode of Law & Order: UK.

 In 2015 Austin appeared in the short film Into the Surf.

 In 2016 Austin was cast in the BBC Three Doctor Who spin-off Class as Charlie Smith, an alien who falls in love with his classmate Matteusz.
 At first Austin didn't know his character was alien: when he read the script he presumed that Charlie was a bit socially inept and might have mild Asperger's syndrome, an interpretation that helped him to have a different way of looking at things and to get an alien perspective.

 In 2017, he starred in a popular Wrigley's chewing gum commercial and appeared in series 5 of ITV's Endeavour as Rufus Barton.

 In 2018 and 2020 Austin reprised his role as Charlie in several audio plays by Big Finish.
 He then appeared briefly as a "synth" in the Channel 4 series Humans.

 In 2019, he had a guest lead role on Stephen Poliakoff's Summer of Rockets, which premiered on BBC2 on 22 May 2019.

-In 2020, he played a lead role in Hunters, airing on Amazon Prime, as "Travis Leich", a fanatical young Nazi enforcer.
-For the second season he had a full frontal nude scene, the first in his career.
+In 2020, he played a lead role in Hunters, airing on Amazon Prime, as Travis Leich, a fanatical young Nazi enforcer.